damies13/rfswarm/Doc/rfswarm_manager.md

 | Manager | TCP | 8138 | Inbound |
 | Agent | TCP | 8138 | Outbound |

-<sup>1</sup> This is the default port number, replace with the port number you used if you changed it in the ini file or used the -p command line switch.
+<sup>1</sup> This is the default port number, replace with the port number you used if you changed it in the ini file or used the -p command-line switch.

 Most firewalls on servers and workstations don't require specific rules for outbound, so most likely you will only need to configure the Inbound rule on the Manager machine if it has a firewall.